Harrogate Town 2 Wrexham 2: Rousing fightback earns Sulphurites a point

 That early flurry of shots at the home goal aside, Town did a pretty good job of frustrating their visitors during the opening half-an-hour and it began to look as if it might require either a moment of genius or a mistake to spark proceedings into life.

-Another unforced error followed five minutes later, Stephen Dooley giving the ball away in midfield and setting Wrexham away on an attack which ended with Andy Cannon meeting James McLean’s pull-back from the left and side-footing an edge-of-the-box finish into the bottom corner.
+Another unforced error followed five minutes later, Stephen Dooley’s loose touch in midfield setting Wrexham away on an attack which ended with Andy Cannon meeting James McLean’s pull-back from the left and side-footing an edge-of-the-box finish into the bottom corner.

 Worse was to come, and having apparently seemed in no trouble whatsoever, Town suddenly found themselves 2-0 behind and staring down the barrel with 41 minutes on the clock.